-The Delta College Planetarium and Learning Center inspires exploration through entertaining Dome360 shows and events.
+The Delta College Planetarium inspires exploration through entertaining Dome360 shows and events.
 But did you know you could take classes there, as well?

-The Planetarium and Learning Center is located in the heart of downtown Bay City, at the beginning of historic Center Avenue.
+The Planetarium is located in the heart of downtown Bay City, at the beginning of historic Center Avenue.
 It is within walking distance to Wenonah Park, numerous restaurants, coffee houses, shops and the Alice & Jack Wirt Public Library.

 The Little Star that Could is a story about an average yellow star in search of planets of his own to protect and warm.
 Along the way, he will learn about other stars and how stars come together to form clusters and galaxies.

 The film highlights the stories of three key species from water, air and land.
 We will also touch on the human interface with the Lakes including the role of shipping to commerce and the use of the Great Lakes’ water by millions of people.